 When you get to the viewpoint, you’ll be amazed with the surroundings.
 You’ll see the huge waterfall surrounded by cliffs and just next to the Atlantic Ocean.

-- For further information about this magnificent waterfall , read the article: Visit to Câmara de Lobos, Cabo Girão and Fajã dos Padres.
+- For further information about this magnificent waterfall and other things to do in Madeira, read my article: Visit to Câmara de Lobos, Cabo Girão and Fajã dos Padres

 - Days you’ll need to visit the island of Madeira: 5 days (not counting with the arrival and departure days).